 We enjoyed a very peaceful night on the Aire at the Meung-sur-Loire.
 Once up and scrubbed we drove down to the 'Hyper U' supermarket where The Chef went in for some bits of shopping, then it was off to their filling station to top the tank up.
-We always avoid refuelling on toll roads as it is so much more expensive, a bit like back home with the motorway rest areas.
+We always avoid refuelling on toll roads as it is so much more expensive, a bit like back home at the motorway rest areas.

 As it turned out, we've completed the journey in just one day, though a very long day.
 We had problems in Chartres where all the HGV's who know better, made a left turn at a roundabout on the outskirts of town to bypass it, leaving us dummies with rubbish satnavs to go straight ahead, all the way through town driving on a dreadful road surface.

-So here we sit in the large car park at Citi Europe, having been for a walk around the shops and had an evening meal at one of the restaurants, though nothing like fine dining.
+So here we sit in the large car park at Cite Europe, having been for a walk around the shops and had an evening meal at one of the restaurants, though nothing like fine dining.

 This evening I will book a crossing with Mr Peando's multicoloured ferryboat service for about mid-day tomorrow in the hope we can arrive home before the worst of the Friday night rush hour traffic.

 So that's this trip done with.
 It's seemed a long one this time, we'll be pleased to get back, though not for the weather.
 As there was almost nothing of France featured in the end, I will rename the trip 'Spain 2017', which would be a more accurate description of it.